PANTHEONtech/YANGinator/rfc-parser/docs/ModelDeviations.md

 ### Rewrite identifier

-New tokens added due to double-click word selection.
+New tokens added due to double-click word selection and multi-line capability.

 **Example**